-- 23. Upon information and belief, on or around December 4, 2023, Defendant lost control over that data when cybercriminals infiltrated its insufficiently protected computer systems in the Data Breach.11 - 24.
+- Upon information and belief, on or around December 4, 2023, 23.
+Defendant lost control over that data when cybercriminals infiltrated its insufficiently protected computer systems in the Data Breach.11 - 24.
 Defendant has an ongoing internal investigation into the nature and scope of the breach.
 Ex.
 A. - 25.
-Defendant's investigation has carried on for almost six months while its employees were unaware that hackers had accessed their highly sensitive PII. - 26.
-On May 28, 2024, six months after the incident, Defendant finally began notifying victims of the Data Breach.12 - 27.
-And when Defendant did notify Plaintiff and the Class of the Data Breach, Defendant acknowledged that the Data Breach created a present, continuing, and significant risk of suffering identity theft, warning Plaintiff and the Class to "be vigilant for incidents of fraud or identity theft by reviewing your account statements and free credit reports for any unauthorized activity."
-Ex.
-A. - 28.
-Defendant explained that it identified "suspicious activity within [its] email environment" and that certain personal information "was potentially viewed by an unauthorized individual."
+Defendant's investigation has carried on for almost six months while its employees were unaware that hackers had accessed their highly sensitive PII. - On May 28, 2024, six months after the incident, Defendant finally 26. began notifying victims of the Data Breach.12 - And when Defendant did notify Plaintiff and the Class of the Data 27.
+Breach, Defendant acknowledged that the Data Breach created a present, continuing, and significant risk of suffering identity theft, warning Plaintiff and the Class to "be vigilant for incidents of fraud or identity theft by reviewing your account statements and free credit reports for any unauthorized activity."
 Ex.
 A.